dominickrei/pi-vit/README.md

 ### Training
 Download the necessary pretrained models (Kinetics-400 for Smarthome and SSv2 for NTU) from [this link](https://github.com/facebookresearch/TimeSformer?tab=readme-ov-file#model-zoo) and update `TRAIN.CHECKPOINT_FILE_PATH` to point to the downloaded model.

-To train $\pi$-ViT on Smarthome using 8 GPUs run the following command:
+For example to train $\pi$-ViT on Smarthome using 8 GPUs run the following command:

 `python tools/run_net.py --cfg configs/Smarthome/PIViT_Smarthome.yaml NUM_GPUS 8`